Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 __Context:__

-This tools were developed with 2013 and newer systems in mind.
+These tools were developed with 2013 and newer systems in mind.
 The public key formats for older systems may differ.